viljarh/smg-project/Sprint_rapport.md

     - Start to prepere for the presentation.

     What have been done:
-    - Updated the GUI and implemented the check boxes so it send information to actuators. so now we can check off a box in a controlpanel, and it will respons in the node gui, and vise versa.
+    - Gaute Updated the GUI and implemented the check boxes so it send information to actuators. so now we can check off a box in a controlpanel, and it will respons in the node gui, and vise versa.